onesevengraphix/website/_services/vinylstickers.md

     - image: /assets/img/services/stickers/s4.jpg
 ---

-Quality vinyl stickers.
+Personalize vinyl cut-out stickers.

+	- Long lasting and waterproof stickers.

+	- Proven and tested.

+	- Available in different colors!

 With a minimum of 6 inches in width for only 50 Pesos!

-Prices may vary depending on the sizes and available in different colors.
-Message us now!
-Or visit and follow our Facebook page for more info.
+Prices may vary depending on the sizes.

+Message us now or visit our Facebook page for more info.